GemAppSec/cx-sca-search/README.md

 # Execution

 The tool is a PowerShell script and can be run from any Windows machine.
 The search tool connects to the Checkmarx Database and therefore needs network connectivity to the database server.
-The tool supports both Integrated Authentication as well as SQLServer Authentication to the Checkmarx database.
+The tool supports  Integrated Authentication as well as SQLServer Authentication to the Checkmarx database.

 ### Pre-requisites
 - PowerShell v5+